Scheduling in a Multicampus or Merging Church? Consider these questions first.

 2. Will your parishioners be serving across all service times and locations frequently?

 If yes, merging the databases will be ideal for qualifying volunteers to serve at various services.
-If not, you may still manage volunteers in one database and use the Folders features to manage the ministries at each church location.
+If not, you may still manage volunteers in one database and use the Folders features to manage the ministries at each church campus location.

 3. Does it make financial sense to combine?